varabyte/kobweb/README.md

 behaviors (particularly [pseudo classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes), [pseudo elements](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-elements), and [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries), the discussion of which are outside the scope of this README).
-So it's good to realize that there are occasional differences.
+For example, you can't override the color of visited links without using a stylesheet approach.
+So it's worth realizing there are occasional differences.

 ---